-The shares of Common Stock being offered by the selling securityholders relate to the resale of up to an aggregate of 10,499,991 shares of our Common Stock.
+The shares of Common Stock being offered by the selling securityholders relate to the resale of up to an aggregate of 10,212,492 shares of our Common Stock.
 This total includes the following:

-- (i) 100% of the (a) 7,614,700 shares of our Common Stock, issuable upon the exercise of the June 2020 Warrants at an exercise price equal to \$5.25 per share, and (b) 133,258 shares of our Common Stock issuable upon the exercise of the Palladium Warrants at an exercise price equal to \$5.25 per share; - (ii) 100% of the 609,176 shares of our Common Stock issuable upon the exercise of the H.C.W.
-Warrants at an exercise price equal to \$6.56625 per share; and - (iii)125% of the 1,714,286 shares (which is equal to 2,142,857 shares) of our Common Stock issuable (a) upon conversion of an aggregate principal amount of \$900,000 of the B3D Note at a conversion price equal to \$0.525 per share, (b) as accrued and unpaid interest payable thereon and issuable at our option in lieu of a cash payment of interest at a price per share equal to 90% of the volume weighted average price of our Common Stock on the trading date immediately preceding the date of delivery of our notice of intent to pay interest in Common Stock, and (c) as certain make-whole payments in Common Stock to the extent that the accrued and unpaid interest amount described above is less than 90% of the average volume weighted average price of our Common Stock for the 30 trading days prior to the interest payment date (or if not a trading day the next succeeding trading day).
+- (i) 100% of the (a) 7,614,700 shares of our Common Stock, issuable upon the exercise of the June 2020 Warrants at an exercise price equal to \$5.25 per share, and (b) 133,258 shares of our Common Stock issuable upon the exercise of the Palladium Warrants at an exercise price equal to \$5.25 per share; - (ii)100% of the 609,176 shares of our Common Stock issuable upon the exercise of the H.C.W.
+Warrants at an exercise price equal to \$6.56625 per share; and - (iii)125% of the 1,484,286 shares (which is equal to 1,855,358 shares) of our Common Stock issuable (a) upon conversion of an aggregate principal amount of \$779,250 of the B3D Note at a conversion price equal to \$0.525 per share, (b) as accrued and unpaid interest payable thereon and issuable at our option in lieu of a cash payment of interest at a price per share equal to 90% of the volume weighted average price of our Common Stock on the trading date immediately preceding the date of delivery of our notice of intent to pay interest in Common Stock, and (c) as certain make-whole payments in Common Stock to the extent that the accrued and unpaid interest payment date (or if not a trading day the next succeeding trading day).